-- (a) Employees shall be entitled to annual leave of one (1) calendar month. - (b) Employees shall arrange their vacation period(s) in consultation with their department chairperson or equivalent.
+- (a) Subject to (b) below, all employees shall be entitled to annual leave of one (1) calendar month. - (b) Professional Librarian employees shall receive twenty-five (25) working days annual leave after fourteen (14) years of service. - (c) Employees shall arrange their vacation period(s) in consultation with their department chairperson or equivalent.
 Every effort shall be made to comply with employees' requests in scheduling annual leave with due regard to the continued effective functioning of the academic program and the needs of students.
-In the case of faculty and Lecturer (Instructor) Employees, the chairperson shall provide the appropriate dean with a schedule indicating when employees will be on vacation.
+In the case of faculty and Instructor employees, the chairperson shall provide the appropriate dean with a schedule indicating when employees will be on vacation.